A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 When your conversion rate does increase, however, we recommend you don’t just sit back and enjoy the profits (tempting as it might be to do so).
 Instead, we recommend you take advantage of the fact you can now afford to pay twice as much per visitor.
 This means

-- You can pay about twice as much per click on AdWords, which can bring you a disproportionate number of additional visitors.
+- You can pay about twice as much per click on Google Ads, which can bring you a disproportionate number of additional visitors.